-Note: we assume constant false positive rate and false negative rate for simplicity, but it is also possible to relax this constraint by imposing models on the two errors rates to be varied by each single call.
+In this base model, we assume homogeneous false positive rate and false negative rate for simplicity, but it is also possible to relax this constraint by imposing models on the two error rates to be varied by each single call.
 This extension, discussed in Section 3.6, helps characterize the inherent heterogeneous difficulty in classifying each call, and the correlated structure between ratings from the same call.
 A further extension of this unsupervised learning model, with no ground truth data, to a semi-supervised learning model, with a small subset of ground truth, is discussed in Section 3.7.